We are privileged to serve our community and honored to be recognized for our high-quality care and community commitment.

 LGH Receives an ‘A’ for Patient Safety

-Lancaster General Hospital was awarded an ‘A’ from The Leapfrog Group’s spring 2019 Leapfrog Hospital Safety Grade.
+Lancaster General Hospital was awarded an ‘A’ from The Leapfrog Group’s fall 2019 Leapfrog Hospital Safety Grade.
 The designation recognizes LGH’s efforts in protecting patients from harm and providing safer health care.
 The Leapfrog Group is a national nonprofit organization committed to improving health care quality and safety for consumers and purchasers.
 The Safety Grade assigns an ‘A’, ‘B’, ‘C’, ‘D’ or ‘F’ grade to hospitals across the country based on their performance in preventing medical errors, injuries, accidents, infections and other harms to patients in their care.

 Magnet Recognized Hospital for Nursing Excellence